CAAI/brainPETNR/README.md

 # Model

-The code used for training is found at https://github.com/CAAI/rh-torch and the model is in rhtorch/models/autoencoders.py > AttentionUNet() (TODO: NEEDS TO BE PUSHED).
+The code used for training is found at https://github.com/CAAI/rh-torch/blob/main/rhtorch/models/attention_models_3d.py > AttentionUNet().

 The original inspiration of the code comes from https://github.com/momo1689/FAN